Jesse P. Brown Sr. World War One Journey

 One of these guys is Private Jesse Brown!
 Low hat.

-marched to Alpine landing and boarded the ferry to
+to Alpine landing and boarded the ferry to Hoboken NJ

 Where’s Jess?